nicholascannon/matrix-algebra/README.md

 - `-O` -> print operation time to stdout
 - `-L` -> print load time to stdout
 - `ti` -> time CSR loading with given matrix

-## NOTE

-May need to change the `CC` value in makefile.
-I'm running on osx and had to use gcc-9 as gcc is just a symlink to clang on osx =(